bmellink/IBusBM/README.md

 To install this library use the **Clone or download > Download ZIP** button on the repository home page and then install the library in your Arduino environment using **Sketch > Include Library > Add .ZIP Library...**

-This library is for AVR based Arduino boards only (Arduino MEGA, UNO, Nano, Micro, etc.).
+This library supports AVR based Arduino boards (Arduino MEGA, UNO, Nano, Micro, etc.) and ESP32 based boards (ESP32, NodeMCU, etc.).

 ### Prerequisites